rmshaffer/rmshaffer.github.io/about.md

 ---
 <img src="/images/portrait.jpg" style="float: right;" width="200" alt="Photo of Ryan Shaffer" />

-I'm currently a Ph.D. candidate in Physics at UC Berkeley.
+I'm currently a Ph.D. candidate in the [Häffner group](https://ions.berkeley.edu) at UC Berkeley and the
+[NSF Challenge Institute for Quantum Computation (CIQC)](https://ciqc.berkeley.edu).
+I'm also a graduate student intern in the [OVER-QC group](https://overqc.sandia.gov/) at Sandia National Laboratories.
-As a member of the [Häffner lab](http://research.physics.berkeley.edu/haeffner/), my research interests include experimental trapped-ion quantum computing and experimental verification of quantum simulation and computation.
+My research interests include trapped-ion quantum computing, quantum circuit synthesis, and experimental verification of analog quantum simulations.

-I have over a decade of software engineering experience at Microsoft as an individual contributor, technical leader, and people manager.
+Outside of my research pursuits, I have spent over ten years in the software engineering world as an individual contributor, technical leader, and people manager.

 ## Education